0LNetworkCommunity/documentation/docs/archive/proposals/Spring_Forward .md

 A new set of recovery tools and workflows to make the network better able to recover from shocks in the future.
-There were a number of refactors to the writeset\-tool, which enables a halted network to apply transactions at rest to upgrade the state machine code, update validator set, trigger new epochs, and enter recovery mode.
+There were a number of refactors to the writeset-tool, which enables a halted network to apply transactions at rest to upgrade the state machine code, update validator set, trigger new epochs, and enter recovery mode.
 Future halts could have very minimal downtime if the root cause is found quickly.